Law Office of Jason Petri

 Enter the Father's NET Income in the YELLOW box.

-If one parent has custody LESS than 25% of the time, the estimated child support will be shown in the ORANGE rows in the column corresponding to the number of children involved, and the parent with custody LESS than 25% of the time would pay.
+If one parent has custody LESS than 25% of the time, or less than 92 days, the estimated child support will be shown in the ORANGE rows in the column corresponding to the number of children involved, and the parent with custody LESS than 25% of the time, or less than 92 days, would pay.

-If both parents have custody AT LEAST 25% of the time, the estimated child support is shown in the GREEN rows in the column corresponding to the number of children involved, and the parent with a GREEN number would pay.
+If both parents have custody AT LEAST 25% of the time, or at least 92 days, the estimated child support is shown in the GREEN rows in the column corresponding to the number of children involved, and the parent with a GREEN number would pay.
+In some cases, a shared calculation will result in a number higher than what would be paid under a "joint support" calculation.
+If this is the case, the result should be RED and the lower "joint support "number would be a more accurate estimate.